Sjeiti/TinySort/README.md

 <p>Use the data attribute for sorting.</p>

 **place** (String='org')
 <p>Determines the placement of the ordered elements in respect to the unordered elements.
-Possible values 'start', 'end', 'first' or 'org'.</p>
+Possible values 'start', 'end', 'first', 'last' or 'org'.</p>

 **useVal** (Boolean=false)
 <p>Use element value instead of text.</p>